jl-stephenson/n-back-task/README.md

 - Once completed the app shows the number of errors and the number of correct answers
 - A mock interaction with an `/event` API, demonstrated with a toast
 - UI is mobile compatible

+## To Do

+- Test suite
+- Improve styling